 Executive Director, Pat Addabbo

-Pat came to OAS from Crested Butte, CO after spending five years helping run programs at the Adaptive Sports Center, one of the nation’s premier year-round outdoor programs for people with disabilities.
+Pat came to OAS from Crested Butte, CO after spending five years helping run programs at the Adaptive Sports Center.
 Pat has a background in outdoor adventure education and has a degree in Outdoor Leadership from Warren Wilson College in Asheville, NC.
-Pat believes the key to a happy and fulfilling life is spending time in nature and outdoor and thus is often found outside on a bike, skis, or foot, usually with his corgi Griffin close behind.
+Pat believes the key to a happy and fulfilling life is spending time in nature and outdoor and thus is often found outside on a bike, skis, or trail, usually with his corgi Griffin and partner Hannah alongside.
 You can contact Pat directly at email@example.com.

 Administration Coordinator, Cara Frank

 Cara hails from Colorado but grew up in the great Northwest.
 Cara was born profoundly deaf, with her so-called disability; she quickly developed a passion for serving others with similar backgrounds.
 After a summer camp experience, she discovered adaptive recreation, leading her to get her degree in Parks, Recreation & Leisure Studies from Western Washington University.
 After some traveling, Cara decided to set some roots in Bend in 2011, shortly after, she joined the OAS team as an occasional instructor.
 In 2015 she became the Office Coordinator providing administrative support to the team.
 You can contact Cara directly at email@example.com.